-What if I were to tell you that the most successful men and women on the planet were not so because they were the best and the brightest–that all of our favorite rags-to-riches stories were incomplete and misleading?
-Our author, Malcolm Gladwell, is convinced that this is true, and he makes a damn convincing case.
+What if I were to tell you that the most successful men and women were not so because they were the best and the brightest–that all of our favorite rags-to-riches stories were incomplete and misleading?
+Well, our author, Malcolm Gladwell, is convinced that this is true, and he makes a moderately convincing case.

 “Time flies like an arrow; fruit flies like a banana” – Anthony Oettinger

 The above quote is often attributed to the absurdly witty Groucho Marx, and who would second guess it?
 The man gave us English-exploiting jokes like, “Outside of a dog, a book is a man’s best friend.
 Inside of a dog, it’s too dark to read,” and, “I once shot an elephant in my pajamas.
 How he got in them, I’ll never know.”
 The true author of this quote, however, is Anthony Oettinger, a linguist and computer scientist who, in the 1960s, tried to make an artificial intelligence that could comprehend English sentences.